lalitssonawane/_Congnifyz_Data_Analytics_Internship/README.md

 Implementation: In this task, we will investigate whether there is a connection between the price range of restaurants and their willingness to offer online delivery and table booking services.
 We will calculate the proportion of higher-priced restaurants that provide these services compared to lower-priced ones.
 This analysis can reveal whether pricing influences the availability of these conveniences for customers.

 By completing these tasks at different levels, we aim to provide a comprehensive understanding of the restaurant dataset.
 The analyses will help Cognifyz Technologies make data-driven decisions and gain valuable insights into the restaurant industry.
-Each task's results will be documented and shared in the project repository for further reference and analysis.
+Each task's results will be documented and shared in the project repository for further reference and anal

-@@ -1 +1,77 @@
- # Data-Analysis-Intern-at-Cognifyz-Technologies
  # Data-Analysis-Intern-at-Cognifyz-Technologies

  # Cognifyz Data Analysis Project